project-machine/mos/README.md

 The configuration directory contains a directory 'manifest.git'.
 The git directory contains:

-* manifest.yaml - this contains an InstallFile.
-Its format is defined in pkg/mosconfig/files.go.
+* manifest.yaml - this contains an array of SystemTarget.
+* for each target in SystemTargets, the content addressed filename of the install manifest which defined it, SHA.yaml.
+* for each SHA.yaml,
-* manifest.yaml.signed - signature of manifest.yaml
+  * SHA.yaml.signed - signature of SHA.yaml
-* manifestCert.pem - a certificate verifying the manifest signature
+  * SHA.pem - a certificate verifying the manifest signature

+The structures marshalled into manifest.yaml (SystemTargets) and each SHA.yaml (InstallFile) are defined in pkg/mosconfig/files.go.

-Note that the manifestCert.pem must be signed by a manifest CA cert which is shipped in the signed initrd.
+Note that each SHA.pem must be signed by a manifest CA cert which is shipped in the signed initrd.
 A properly provisioned host will only unlock SUDI certificates and LUKS keys to a UKI which is signed by the right key.
 This UKI will include the initrd which contains the manifest